LBPhysics/2025_master_thesis_python_leopold_bodamer/README.md

     - `template.yaml` explains all options.
     - `monomer.yaml` (reproduces https://pubs.aip.org/jcp/article/124/23/234504/930650/)
     - `[un]coupled_dimer.yaml` (reproduces https://pubs.aip.org/jcp/article/124/23/234505/930637/)
+    - The script `calc_datas.py` will select the file that starts with an underscore e.g. `_monomer.yaml`.

 All parameters that are not specified in the YAML will take defaults located in `qspectro2d/config`.